noplay/hotcocoa/docs/Mappings.markdown

 `#alloc_with_options`, but not both.
 If `#alloc_with_options` exists, it will be called and `#init_with_options` will be ignored.

+If you want a constructor to handle a block with extra behavior then you will also need to implement `#handle_block` for the mapping.
+Block handling is done after the mapped instance has been initialized and `#handle_block` will be given the instance as a parameter.
+For instance, HotCocoa uses this construct to encapsulate normal application setup:

+    HotCocoa::Mappings.map application: NSApplication do
+      def alloc_with_options opts
+        NSApplication.sharedApplication
+      end
+      def handle_block app
+        load_menus
+        yield application
+        application.run
+      end
+    end

+    HotCocoa.application do |app|
+      app.delegate = self
+    end

 ## Default Options (optional)

 You can provide a hash of default options in the definition of your